rajik007/little-lemon/README.md

-# little-lemon
+#                                             Little-lemon
-Little Lemon

 The little lemon app is the capstone project for Meta's Front-End Developer Certificate on Coursera.

-Technologies
+# Technologies 🧑‍💻
 This project was developed with the following technologies:

-React JS
+• React JS

 • Typescript

 • Styled Components

-Yup
+• Yup

-Formik
+• Formik

-Jest
+• Jest

 • React Testing Library

-Git and Github
+• Git and Github

-Figma
+• Figma